Why can't we use the dunes for physical training or recreational use?

 Does the base listen to community concerns about noise?

 MCBH has a dedicated noise complaint hotline located at 257-8832.
 This number is manned during working hours and has voicemail after hours.
 Each call is logged and investigated and a follow-up call will be made.
-We are also working to install an on-line form that will be accessible from our website.
+We have also implemented an on-line noise concern form that is accessible on our website at https://www.mcbhawaii.marines.mil/Offices-Staff/Communication-Strategy-Operations/Noise-Concerns/ .
 In addition, MCBH leadership has met several times with community leadership, to include state legislators and local city officials to discuss community concerns.
-Because we strive to be the best neighbor possible to our surrounding communities, following a meeting in February 2012 with local legislators and constituents, we evaluated our Standard Operating Procedures to ensure we are properly balancing the training of our Marines and sailors with community impact.
+We strive to be the best neighbor possible to our surrounding communities.
+As a direct result of past meeting, we evaluated our Standard Operating Procedures to ensure we were properly balancing the training of our Marines and sailors with community impact.
 We adjusted the hours of maintenance engine turns and the helicopter flight paths in order to minimize noise.

 Where can I get more information on what’s happening on base?

 The base website is a great source of up-to date information: http://www.mcbhawaii.marines.mil/.
-Also, if you have questions about activities at MCB Hawaii, you can call the hotline and ask.
-If we don’t know the answer immediately, we’ll find out and get back to you with the correct information.
 You can also follow us on Facebook: https://www.facebook.com/MarineCorpsBaseHawaii/; Twitter: https://twitter.com/mcbhcommstrat; Instagram: https://www.instagram.com/mcbhcommstrat/.

 What are airfield hours?